-The No Contact Order (NCO), and the imposition or non-imposition thereof, is probably the most litigated issue throughout the pendency of most domestic violence cases.
-The no contact order can prevent a person from seeing his family, children, and friends.
+The No Contact Order (NCO), and the imposition or non-imposition thereof is probably the most litigated issue throughout the pendency of most domestic violence cases.
+The no-contact order can prevent a person from seeing his family, children, and friends.
 It can limit where he can go and specifically order where he can’t.
 It can even cause him to be removed from his home, regardless of circumstance, and forced to find new housing.
 It can deprive him of his possessions.
 Force him to lose his job.
 Prevent him from going to school.
-When we talk about the life changing aspects of a domestic violence charge, we are almost always referring to the outcome that an NCO will produce.
-What further complicates this scenario is that very often the alleged victim does not want there to be a no contact order imposed.
-Unfortunately, even when there are valid reasons for not imposing a no contact order and even when the alleged victim makes it abundantly clear to both the “victim’s advocate” and the court that he or she does not fear the defendant and does no desire the protection of an NCO, the court in the vast majority of cases will impose one anyhow.
+When we talk about the life-changing aspects of a domestic violence charge, we are almost always referring to the outcome that an NCO will produce.
+What further complicates this scenario is that very often the alleged victim does not want there to be any contact order imposed.
+Unfortunately, even when there are valid reasons for not imposing a no-contact order and even when the alleged victim makes it abundantly clear to both the “victim’s advocate” and the court that he or she does not fear the defendant and does not desire the protection of an NCO, the court in the vast majority of cases will impose one anyhow.

 1. The different kinds of protection orders.

-The scenario that this section covers is the no contact order imposed as part of a domestic violence criminal proceeding.
-In this instance the court determines at an early stage, usually the first appearance, whether the alleged victim or any other party, is in need of protection.
+The scenario that these section covers are the no-contact order imposed as part of a domestic violence criminal proceeding.
+In this instance, the court determines at an early stage, usually the first appearance, whether the alleged victim or any other party, is in need of protection.
 The court draws its authority to impose the NCO from RCW 10.99.040 which states in part:

 “Because of the likelihood of repeated violence directed at those who have been victims of domestic violence in the past, when any person charged with or arrested for a crime involving domestic violence is released from custody before arraignment or trial on bail or personal recognizance, the court authorizing the release may prohibit that person from having any contact with the victim.

-2. The alleged victim’s position on imposition of a No Contact Order.
+2. The alleged victim’s position on the imposition of a No Contact Order.

-There are a multitude of potential consequence for violating a no contact order during the pendency of a domestic violence case.
+There is a multitude of potential consequence for violating a no-contact order during the pendency of a domestic violence case.
 First, the violation would constitute a new criminal offense called Violation of a No Contact Order.
-In certain circumstances, the contact could rise to the level of a Felony Violation of a No Contact Order.
-Additionally, the contact would constitute a a violations of the court’s pretrial conditions which could lead to arrest and additional conditions such as the revocation of bail or imposing or increasing bail.
-Also, such a violation would likely effect the success of ongoing negotiations with the prosecutor’s office and ultimately, the out come of the case.
-It goes with out saying, don’t risk violating the no contact order for an reason.
+In certain circumstances, the contract could rise to the level of a Felony Violation of a No Contact Order.
+Additionally, the contract would constitute a violation of the court’s pretrial conditions which could lead to arrest and additional conditions such as the revocation of bail or imposing or increasing bail.
+Also, such a violation would likely affect the success of ongoing negotiations with the prosecutor’s office and ultimately, the outcome of the case.
+It goes without saying, don’t risk violating any contact order for a reason.
 If for some reason contact needs to be made, inform your Washington DV lawyer for advice.

 4. When the alleged victim initiates contact.

-As often happens in a domestic violence case, the alleged victim who is protected by a no contact order will attempt to make contact with the defendant.
+As often happens in a domestic violence case, the alleged victim who is protected by a no-contact order will attempt to make contact with the defendant.
 Remember, if you are a defendant in a DV case, the court has ordered YOU not to have contact.
 The NCO doesn’t work in both directions.
-Therefor there is nothing unlawful about the victim having contact with the defendant.
+Therefore there is nothing unlawful about the victim having contact with the defendant.
 However, if you respond to the contact, you are in violation of the order.
-Even if the protected party agrees to the contact, has initiated the contact, and promises not to “press charges” on the violation, it is still a violation.
-And the consequences for such a violation have been spelled out above.
-Also good to remember is that occasionally we run across alleged victim’s of domestic violence who, for a variety of reason, are seeking revenge on the defendant.
-These people tend to use no contact order as a sword instead of a shield.
+Even if the protected party agrees to the contact, has initiated the contact, and promises not to “press charges” on the violation, it is still a violation, and the consequences for such a violation have been spelled out above.
+Also good to remember is that occasionally we run across alleged victims of domestic violence who, for a variety of reason, are seeking revenge on the defendant.
+These people tend to use no-contact order as a sword instead of a shield.
 They cajole the defendant into making contact and then report the contact to law enforcement.
 This behavior is not the norm but it does occur.